A Guide to Accident Forgiveness in Ontario: OPCF 39

 Secure.
 No Spam.
 No Fees.

 Even if you’re an incredibly safe driver, accidents happen.
-An at-fault collision might mean a premium hike that can burn a hole in your finances.
-However, you can prevent this from happening with the OPCF 39, also known as the “accident forgiveness” endorsement.
+An at-fault collision may affect your premium.
+OPCF 39 can change how a qualifying accident is treated, but it doesn’t erase the accident or freeze the entire renewal premium.
 Learn how accident forgiveness works, the conditions for eligibility, and what limitations to know.

 What is Accident Forgiveness and What Does it Cover?